High blood pressure

 - Check your leg pulses

 Click the icon to see an image of the thyroid gland.

-If hypertension is suspected, the doctor should obtain the following information:
+If hypertension is suspected, your doctor may ask about:

-- A family and personal medical history, especially relating to high blood pressure, stroke, heart problems, kidney disease, or diabetes.
+- Your family and personal medical history, especially relating to high blood pressure, stroke, heart problems, kidney disease, or diabetes.